vipulgote1999/real-time-pose-estimation-using-posnet/readme.md

-# pose estimation using posenet in brouser
+# pose estimation using posenet in browser

 ### below this are the obtained results
 ![result 1](results/2.png)